stellaexp/data-centric-development-project/README.md

 * Link to the about/welcome page.

 2. Navigation menu
-* Logo in top left corner should link to welcome/about page
+* Logo in top left corner should link to welcome/about page.
-* Recipes redirects to full recipe index.
+* 'Recipes' redirects to full recipe index.
-* New redirects to 'Add recipe'.
+* 'New' redirects to 'Add recipe'.
-* Manage redirects to 'Manage Recipes' which is an overview of all recipes.
+* 'Manage' redirects to 'Manage Recipes', which is an overview of all recipes.
-* Logout returns user to the login page.
+* 'Logout' returns user to the login page.

 2. About page
-* Username should be displayed on 'loggin in'.
+* Username should be displayed on 'logging in'.
 * Slides should be automatically looping through the carousel.
 * Link to recipe index should redirect user to 'Recipes'.